How To Write A Book Description That Sells Books

 But like in a bookstore, they often go directly to their preferred genre or use search to start their selection.

-When you sit down to write your book description, always remember how little time you have to grab a book buyer’s attention.
+When you sit down to write your description, always remember how little time you have to grab a book buyer’s attention.

 You need a hook and then to bait it